wrana-lab/SPARSeq_Figures/Figure6andSupplementalFig12/README.md

-Script for Figure 6 and examples of Supplemental Figure 12 analysis.
+R scripts for Figure 6 and examples of Supplemental Figure 12 analysis:

 Figure 6 A shows the flowchart of our analysis process.